dalmiaujjwal/Data_Wrangling_Tips_Tricks/README.md

 # Data_Wrangling_Tips_Tricks
-### Find the solution of most common data wrangling problems
+### Find the solution to the most common data wrangling problems

 70 to 80% of our time in an analytical/ data science project is spent on data preparation.
 Whether working with structured or unstructured data, there are a few data-wrangling scenarios that we can't solve directly using standard package functions.
 This repository will provide you with solutions to such scenarios.
 Each folder in the repository will have 3 files: